Multiplying Fractions by Whole Numbers Word Problems

 - Finally, they had to explain in words how they solved their problem.

-Good luck on working with your kiddos on these fun word problems.
+Good luck with working with your kiddos on these fun word problems.

 Multiplying Fractions by Whole Numbers Word Problems PDF

 Below is the free multiplying fractions by whole numbers word problems pdf.
 You can download the printable by clicking on the download button, then save it to your device, and print it from there.Fractions-With-Visual-Models-Game